 Is delivering a project on time and on-budget an adequate measurement of success?

 Yes, the primary goal of every project is to meet the deadline and stay within budget.
-However, whether or not the project delivered value to the business is also an excellent gauge for success.
+However, whether or not the project delivered value to the business is also an excellent gauge

 Measuring the success of a project once it has come to completion should be routine practice in every organization.
-A proper assessment of the project’s effectiveness will offer valuable insight and lessons that can be implemented on future projects.
+A proper assessment of the project’s effectiveness will offer valuable insight and lessons that can be implemented in future projects.

 Here are six factors for measuring the success of a project: